MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All
 ```
-When the installation has completed you will need to reboot the computer.
+When the installation has completed you need to reboot the computer.

-## Enable Hyper-V with DISM
+## Install Hyper-V with DISM

 The Deployment Image Servicing and Management tool or DISM is used to service Windows images and prepare Windows Pre installation environments.
 DISM can also be used to enable Windows features while the operating system is running.
 For more information, see [DISM Technical Reference](https://technet.microsoft.com/en-us/library/hh824821.aspx).